taprootactivation/Taproot-Activation/README.md

 ![proposal overview](https://en.bitcoin.it/w/images/en/1/19/Activation-timeline.png)

-More in-depth information on Taproot activation can be found in the Bitcoin Wiki [Taproot activation proposals](https://en.bitcoin.it/wiki/Taproot_activation_proposals)
+More in-depth information on [Taproot activation proposals](https://en.bitcoin.it/wiki/Taproot_activation_proposals) can be found in the Bitcion Wiki.

 **The aim of this site is to assist in the activation of the Taproot soft fork.
 We have reached out to several Bitcoin mining pools to find out if:**